brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 - Git/Github to share the scripts and results

 ## Data
-A first thought is to use data from UK Biobank:
+A first thought is to use data from [UK Biobank](https://www.ukbiobank.ac.uk/):
 - From the genetic side: [Kendall et al.](https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/cognitive-performance-and-functional-outcomes-of-carriers-of-pathogenic-copy-number-variants-analysis-of-the-uk-biobank/0D144F6880A46DC94EE27ADEACB5942B) already published a paper on 33 pathogenic CNV using 420,247 individuals (2019).
 For the moment, we have a list of 1,265 individuals with pottentially pathogenic CNVs.
-- From the MRI side: All derived anatomical OR fMRI data are available for 40,000 individuals
+- From the MRI side: All derived anatomical OR fMRI data are available for 40,000 individuals.
-- From the phenotypic part: sex, age, ... all the interesting data pertinent for the project which are avalable for most individuals from this cohort
+- From the phenotypic side: sex, age, ... all the interesting data pertinent for the project which are avalable for most individuals from this cohort.

-The final dataset will be a smaller sample of individuals carriers of the most pathogenic CNVs (among the 1,265 selected by [Kendall et al. (2020)](https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/cognitive-performance-and-functional-outcomes-of-carriers-of-pathogenic-copy-number-variants-analysis-of-the-uk-biobank/0D144F6880A46DC94EE27ADEACB5942B)) vs. controls.
+The final dataset will be a smaller sample of individuals carriers of the most pathogenic CNVs (among the 1,265 selected by [Kendall et al. (2019)](https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/cognitive-performance-and-functional-outcomes-of-carriers-of-pathogenic-copy-number-variants-analysis-of-the-uk-biobank/0D144F6880A46DC94EE27ADEACB5942B)) vs. controls.
 These individuals will be selected among the 40,000 with derived MRI data.
-/!\ The most pathogenic CNVs are really rare, the sample may be much smaller.
+<p><span style="color:red">/!\ The most pathogenic CNVs are really rare, the sample may be much smaller.</span></p>

 ## Deliverables
 In this GitHub repository:
-- README.md file
+- README file
 - A detailed documentation explaining how the data were acquired, processed, analysed and describing the model used.
 - Jupyter notebook detailing the data (selection, distribution,...), the implementation of machine learning algorithms, and the results
 - Slides (using Rise) presenting the project